Though often overshadowed by honey, beeswax is very important in its own right.

 Beeswax has been recovered from shipwrecks in perfect condition, even after years submerged underwater.

 And part of the reason beeswax has been so valued as a polish is because of its ability to seal out water.

 In World War II, hundreds of thousands of pounds were used to waterproof equipment such as tents, ignition systems and ammunition.

 High Melting Point

 At a melting point of 145 – 150 degrees F, beeswax has one of the highest melting points of the natural waxes.

 An Excellent Fuel

-The cells are constructed so that they tilt slightly upward from the base to the opening, preventing nectar and honey from flowing out of the cell.
+The cells of the comb are constructed so that they tilt slightly upward from the base to the opening.
+That prevents gravity from causing nectar and honey to flow out of the cell.